The Glossary – Mindfulness and Meditation Terminology

 Neurodegeneration – the progressive attenuation of brain structure.
 Typical conditions include multiple sclerosis, Parkinson’s disease and Alzheimer’s disease.

-Neurogenesis – Is the term that refers to the renewal or regrowth of brain tissue or cells.
+Neurogenesis – This is the term that refers to the renewal or regrowth of brain tissue or cells.
 There is ample evidence that meditation can promote grey and white brain structures throughout the life cycle.

 Nondual Awareness (NDA) – A mental state that is the goal of many forms of traditional meditation.